-The average student loan debt in Nevada for graduates of four-year public or private colleges is $24,128, and more than half of graduates have student debt, according to the Institute for College Access and Success.
+The average student loan debt in Nevada for graduates of four-year public or private colleges is $22,600, and more than half of graduates have student debt, according to the Institute for College Access and Success.

 While student loans are a fact of life for most students and graduates, being smart about which loans you take can keep costs down.
 Fortunately, you have plenty of options to fund your education.

-Federal student loans
+- Federal student loans

 Students going to school in Nevada might be eligible for federal student aid, including:

-Direct Subsidized Loans and Direct Unsubsidized Loans come with borrower-friendly perks, including low fixed rates, easy approval regardless of your credit, flexible repayment options, and loan forgiveness for qualifying public service work.
+Direct subsidized loans and direct unsubsidized loans come with borrower-friendly perks, including low fixed rates, easy approval regardless of your credit, flexible repayment options and loan forgiveness for qualifying public service work.

-PLUS Loans offer some (but not all) benefits other federal loans do, but they aren’t the cheapest choice in all situations.
+PLUS loans offer some (but not all) benefits other federal loans do, but they aren’t the cheapest choice in all situations.
 Private loans could be less costly if you have good credit, so it’s important to compare options.

 Though Nevada doesn’t offer state-funded student loans, students attending certain Nevada schools might be eligible for other funding.
-For example, students attending the University of Nevada, Reno have several options, including:
+For example, students attending the state’s flagship universities have several options, including:

-- Garvey-Rhodes and Blundell Undergraduate loans: The Garvey-Rhodes and Blundell Undergraduate loans are available to University of Nevada, Reno students.
-These loans are funded by endowments and available to full-time students with financial need.
+|University of Nevada, Reno||Garvey-Rhodes and Blundell Undergraduate Loan||These loans are funded by endowments and available to full-time students with financial need.
 The interest rate is 5.00% and students aren’t required to begin repayment as long as they remain in school at least half time.
 There’s a six-month deferment period after graduation.|

-The state of Nevada also offers loan repayment assistance to state residents who provide medical care to underserved rural areas through Nevada Health Service Corps.
+Nevada’s government also offers loan repayment assistance to state residents who provide medical care to underserved rural areas through Nevada Health Service Corps.
 Assistance is provided based on available funding.
 Qualifying medical professionals who receive repayment funds must work in assigned rural communities for a period specified by contract.